Arastais/GlobalObjectiveSystemGS/README.md

 ![goals window](https://user-images.githubusercontent.com/1361714/192644791-af2955d1-4e32-4f70-828c-d65c3bd9906a.png)
 Zuu's [Minimal GS](http://www.tt-forums.net/viewtopic.php?f=65&t=62163) was used to create this script.
 Although much of the boilerplate template has been changed or built upon, there are still some remenents of his work in the script.
 OpenTTD community user [dP](https://github.com/ldpl) gave the inspiration for the design of the goals window.

-If you find any bugs or issues with the script, feel free to open an issue on GitHub in this repo.
-If you would like to contribute, you can look at the To Do list at the bottom of this readme; I have marked how difficult each item would be to do in terms of time and effort.
+If you find any bugs or issues with the script, or would like to request features to be added, feel free to open an issue on GitHub in this repo.
+Also, any contributions are greatly appreciated; If you would like to contribute, you can look at the aforementioned issues list to see what could be fixed/added. asdd
 # Recommended Objectives
 Here are some objectives that I personally found enjoyable during testing and playing:
 - 100 Year Challenge: Achieve a high (900+) performance rating within 100 years (starting around 1940) and be the top performer.
 Good on a large map with many competing players/ai